Skip to main content

 Q&A

-How do I know my ideas are the best option?
+How will I know if my ideas are the best option?

 “Let me offer another approach here…”

-That balance is what makes the collaboration successful.
+A balance between designer and client is what makes collaboration successful.

 How do I evaluate whether a designer is the right fit?